Chateau Waikiki

 No analysis available

-The public remarks directly confirm that the building has four elevators, and this appears repeatedly across listings.
-This is strong, consistent evidence, so the current value is fully supported.
+The remarks directly confirm that Chateau Waikiki has four elevators, and this appears in more than one listing.
+This matches the current value and is high-confidence evidence.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.